Americans didn't like wearing masks in 1918

-This is part one of a two-part editorial.
-The second part will be run in the April 15 edition of The Franklin News-Post.
+This is part two of a two-part editorial.
+Part one ran in the April 10 edition of The Franklin News Post.

+The governor of California endorsed wearing a mask.
+He called wearing a mask a “patriotic duty for every American citizen,” but left it up to each locality to decide how patriotic they really were.
+The mayor of Los Angeles thought masks were a fine idea and sent samples to members of city council for inspection.
+Some refused to even try them on.
+The mask issue also got caught up in a split between members of LA’s business community.
+Some objected to all the restrictions on business and wanted to open the city back up.
+Other business owners, though, wanted stricter rules — arguing that was the only way to stamp out the flu.
+That camp was led by the theatre owners, who argued that the public would never be comfortable going to a show until they were confident the flu was gone.
+The theatre owners showed up at City Council, all of them wearing masks.
+They did not prevail.

+The city with the most successful record at getting people to wear masks was San Francisco.
+There, “the wearing of a mask immediately became of a symbol of wartime patriotism.”
+Some took the order so seriously they passed up gauze masks in favor of “fearsome looking machines like extended muzzles.”
+Despite all of San Francisco’s patriotic fervor, there were still those who wouldn’t comply — and got arrested.
+The chief of police warned that he was running out of jail cells in which to put the violators.
+Judges worked nights and Sundays to deal with the docket of mask law violators.
+By then, more than 1,000 people in San Francisco had died from the flu, but some people just didn’t want to wear a mask.

 (0) comments